Mikiyasdes/alx-zero_day/0x03-git/README.md

-I have made new some changes
+I have made some changes